The following are frequently asked questions (FAQ) about reporting.

 - An adjustment or a refund is reported in the month in which the adjustment is made or refund is issued.

-- Q: How soon do Earnings and Payment reports become available?
+- Q: How soon do Earnings and Payments reports become available?

-- Earnings and payments reports are updated once a month.
-Earnings reports are updated by the end of the next month after the sales occurred.
-Payment reports are updated by the 3rd of the month after the earnings are reported.
-For example, for sales in January, Earnings reports are updated by the end of February and Payment reports are updated by 3rd of March.
+- Earnings and Payments reports are updated once a month.
+Earnings reports are updated the month after the sale occurred, at the end of the month.
+Payments are issued the month after the sale occurred, at the end of the month, and Payment reports are updated between three and five days after the payment is issued.
+For example, for sales in January, Earnings reports are updated by the end of February, and Payment reports are updated between March 3 and March 5.